Arkalochori

 Arkalochori (Αρκαλοχώρι) is a town and a former municipality in the Heraklion regional unit, Crete, Greece.
 Since the 2011 local government reform it is part of the municipality Minoa Pediada, of which it is a municipal unit.
 The municipal unit has an area of 237.589 km2.

 The town lies on the western edge of the Minoa Pediada plain, west of the Lasithi plateau, in central Crete.
 It contains the archaeological site of a Minoan sacred cave.
 The sacred cave was used from the third millennium to ca 1450 BCE, when the natural ceiling collapsed, fortuitously protecting some of the votive deposits there.

 Town details

-Located near Partira, the town is 32 km south of Heraklion and at the 2011 census the municipal unit had a population of 10,476 inhabitants.
+Located near Partira, the town is 32 km south of Heraklion.
+At the 2021 census the municipal unit had a population of 8,547 inhabitants.

 Arkalochori is 3 km south from the recently discovered Minoan palace at the small village of Galatas.
 G. Rethemiotakis has associated the votive objects of the Arkalochori cave with the Galatas palace.

 The town hosts the Crete Half Marathon each October.

+There is a statue of Napoleon Soukatzidis located in the town center.
+Sokatzidis was a Greek communist resistance fighter, whose family settled in Arkalochori after the 1923 population exchange.

 The town was badly damaged in an earthquake measuring 5.8 on the Richter scale in September 2021.